valory-xyz/open-autonomy/docs/hot_reload.md

 ## Debugging in the cluster

-When debugging deployments, it can be useful to have the option to spin up a hardhat node to enable debugging and testing of the issue.
+When debugging deployments, it can be useful to have the option to spin up a hardhat node to enable debugging and testing of the issue within the cluster.

 ```bash